spack/spack/lib/spack/docs/environments.rst

      - relative/path/to/config.yaml
      - /absolute/path/to/packages.yaml

-Environments can include files with either relative or absolute paths.
 Inline configurations take precedence over included configurations, so you don't have to change shared configuration files to make small changes to an individual Environment.
 Included configs listed later will have higher precedence, as the included configs are applied in order.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Manually Editing the Specs List